Galileo-Galilei/kedro-mlflow/docs/source/05_framework_ml/01_why_framework.md

 ### Overcoming these problems: support an organisational solution with an efficient tool

--> auto tracking
--> data scientists must deliver training pipelines which takes business objects as inputs -> training and inference pipelines must be developped at the same time and not one after another

--> declare a clear contrat of what the output of the data science project is: an inference pipeline.
+``kedro-mlflow`` assume that we declare a clear contrat of what the output of the data science project is: it is an an inference pipeline.
 This defines a clear "definition of done" of the data science project: is it ready to deploy?

+The downside of such an approach is that it increases data scientist's responsibilities,because s(he) is responsible for his code.

+``kedro-mlflow`` offers a very convenient way (through the ``pipeline_ml_factory`` function) to make sure that each experiment will result in creating a compliant "output".

-Downside? -> it increases data scientist's responsibilities -> However, this adds rigidity to the data scientist work and this must not decreases the quality of the delivery: the data scientist should still benifts from the interactivy he needs to work => we want to leverage kedro which is very flexible and offers a convenient way to transition from notebooks to pipeline
+This is very transparent for the data scientist who have no extra constraints (apart from developing in Kedro) to respect this contract.
+Hence, the data scientist still benefits from the interactivity he needs to work.
+This is why we want to leverage Kedro which is very flexible and offers a convenient way to transition from notebooks to pipeline, and leverage Mlflow for standardising the definiton of an "output" of a datscience project.

 > Enforcing these solutions with a tool: `kedro-mlflow` at the rescue